Public Involvement

 The public plays an important role in the Bureau of Reclamation’s planning process.

-The 30-day public scoping period for the EIS started with the publication of the Notice of Intent to prepare the environmental impact statement published on <<INSERT DATE>>.
+The 30-day public scoping period started with the publication of the Notice of Intent to prepare the environmental impact statement on September 15, 2025.

 *Instructions to access Microsoft Teams here.

-There are other opportunities to provide scoping comments, including through the project website, by email, or Traditional mail.
-These opportunities are provided on poster <<Insert Poster # in the virtual open house on this website>> and elsewhere on the project’s website.
+There are other opportunities to provide scoping comments, including through the project website, by email, or traditional mail.
+These opportunities are provided on Virtual Open House Poster 6 and elsewhere on the project’s website.

 During the scoping period we ask you to provide us with